Building Applications with Service Broker

 Service Broker extends Transact-SQL.
 An application does not need a special object model or library to work with Service Broker.
 Instead, programs send Transact-SQL commands to SQL Server and process the results of those commands.
 An application can be activated by Service Broker, can run as a background service, can run as a scheduled job, or can be started in response to an event.
 For more information on strategies for starting an application that uses Service Broker, see Choosing a Startup Strategy.

-For information on creating applications with Service Broker, see Introduction to Service Broker Programming.
+For information on creating applications with Service Broker, see Benefits of Programming with Service Broker.